AdobeDocs/analytics.en/help/components/c-variables/c-metrics/metrics-time-spent.md

   </tr>
   <tr>
    <td colname="col1"> <p>Time spent on page - granular </p> </td>
    <td colname="col2"> <p>The total time spent on each hit, truncated to the nearest second.
 It is a hit-level dimension and includes both page views and link events.
-It is not just limited to the “page” dimension, as the name suggests. </p> </td>
+It is not just limited to the "page" dimension, as the name suggests. </p> </td>
    <td colname="col3"> <p>Analysis Workspace </p> </td>
   </tr>
   <tr>